tsripramong/VGA256_USB-host/README.md

 ## Circuit diagram:

 We use STM32F411CEU6 (WeAct Black pill) in this project.
-If you use other board with STM32F411 from other board maker, you might find that some pin might not expose to be used outside.
-In that case you will have to reassign all the ports, I hope this project would be a starting point for you to implement yourself.
+If you use other board with STM32F411 from other board makers, the board design may be different, however, I hope this project would be a starting point for you to implement by yourself.

 TIM10 is assigned to generate H-sync.
 PWM channel 1 (PB8) provides H-sync signal, while TIM9 is for V-sync using PWM channel 1 (PA2) for V-sync signal.